-54. The minimum functions referred to in the foregoing recommendation are the following:

-- a) Monitoring of compliance with the company's internal codes of conduct and corporate governance rules, also ensuring that the corporate culture is aligned with its purpose and values. - b) Monitoring the application of the general policy on communication of economic and financial information, non-financial and corporate information and communication with shareholders and investors, proxy advisors and other stakeholders.
+- 54. The minimum functions referred to in the foregoing recommendation are the following: - a) Monitoring of compliance with the company's internal codes of conduct and corporate governance rules, also ensuring that the corporate culture is aligned with its purpose and values. - b) Monitoring the application of the general policy on communication of economic and financial information, non-financial and corporate information and communication with shareholders and investors, proxy advisors and other stakeholders.
 The manner in which the entity communicates and handles relations with small and medium-sized shareholders must also be monitored. - c) The periodic evaluation and review of the company's corporate governance system, and environmental and social policy, with a view to ensuring that they fulfil their purposes of promoting the interests of society and take account, as appropriate, of the legitimate interests of other stakeholders. - d) Supervision of the company's environmental and social practices to ensure that they are in alignment with the established strategy and policy. - e) Supervision and evaluation of the way in which relations with the various stakeholders are handled.

-Although not expressly contemplated in the Company's internal regulations, the Audit Committee, the Appointments and Remuneration Committee and the Health and Safety Committee perform the functions referred to in this recommendation.
+Although not expressly contemplated in the Company's internal regulations, the Audit and Risk Committee, the Appointments and Remuneration Committee and the Sustainability, Health and Safety Committee perform the functions referred to in this recommendation.

-55. That environmental and social sustainability policies identify and include at least the following:

-- a) The principles, commitments, objectives and strategy relating to shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax responsibility, respect for human rights, and the prevention of corruption and other unlawful conduct - b) Means or systems for monitoring compliance with these policies, their associated risks, and management. - c) Mechanisms for supervising non-financial risk, including that relating to ethical aspects and aspects of business conduct. - d) Channels of communication, participation and dialogue with stakeholders. - e) Responsible communication practices that impede the manipulation of data and protect integrity and honour.
+- 55. That environmental and social sustainability policies identify and include at least the following: - a) The principles, commitments, objectives and strategy relating to shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax responsibility, respect for human rights, and the prevention of corruption and other unlawful conduct - b) Means or systems for monitoring compliance with these policies, their associated risks, and management. - c) Mechanisms for supervising non-financial risk, including that relating to ethical aspects and aspects of business conduct. - d) Channels of communication, participation and dialogue with stakeholders. - e) Responsible communication practices that impede the manipulation of data and protect integrity and honour.

-The Company partially complies with this recommendation to the extent that it has a Corporate Social Responsibility Policy, available on its website, although it does not include all the principles contained in the recommendation.
+The Company partially complies with this recommendation to the extent that it has a Corporate Sustainability and Social Responsibility Policy, available on its website, although it does not include all the principles contained in the recommendation.
+The Company also has a Global Sustainability Strategy which addresses key topics from environmental, social and governance areas.